 Due to the nature and purpose of MTN Zakhele Futhi, its prospects are aligned with the prospects of the MTN Group.
+The MTN Zakhele Futhi board will continue with their efforts to provide support and value to its shareholders.

 Annual General Meeting